 1. Sephora

 If you open your Instagram app right now and search #sephorasquad, you’ll find over 100,000 posts from fans who have become brand ambassadors of Sephora beauty products.
-The brand uses influencer collaborations to connect with a larger audience and show that it values authenticity.
+The brand uses paid collaborations with small influencers to connect with a wider audience and build brand identity through authentic engagement rather than traditional advertising.

 2. Glossier